 Who Could Benefit?

 Many families have more than one child who could benefit from home visiting.
-If we estimate the number of individual children rather than families, we find more than 23 million children could potentially benefit from home visiting.
+If we estimate the number of individual children rather than families, we find nearly 23 million children could potentially benefit from home visiting.
 This number includes approximately—

 Home visiting has great potential to improve the lives of all young children and families, yet limited resources restrict the number that receive services.
-As a result, most home visiting services are geared toward particular subpopulations, including families with infants, low-income families, young mothers, and expectant mothers.
+As a result, most home visiting services are geared toward particular populations, including young expectant caregivers, young and first-time caregivers, families with infants, and families with insufficient incomes.

 - Single mothers

-- Families with a history of substance abuse or child maltreatment
+- Families with a history of substance use or child maltreatment

 - Children with developmental delays